 How to steal WordPress credentials (Usernames and Passwords)

-Hacking WordPress websites by stealing login details
+Hacking WordPress websites – stealing passwords & login details

-Protecting your WordPress login details (and password)
+Protecting your WordPress login details (and website)